Chronic Mercury Poisoning & Health Risks

 Chronic Mercury Poisoning: What You Need to Know

-As a health professional, I know you’d be concerned if you knew a patient was suffering from chronic mercury poisoning.
-It wouldn’t matter whether the source of exposure was occupational, environmental, or dental fillings.
-Given that information, I know you would encourage your patient’s to do what is necessary to determine the extent of the poisoning and initiate treatment to eliminate its source and remove the mercury that has accumulated in the body.
+As a health practitioner, I know you’d be concerned if you knew a patient was suffering from chronic mercury poisoning.
+It wouldn’t make a difference whether the source of mercury exposure was occupational, environmental, or mercury amalgam (silver) dental fillings.
+Given that information, I know you would want to determine the extent of the poisoning and initiate steps to eliminate its source and to effectively and safely remove the mercury that has accumulated.

-But did you know that mercury amalgam fillings are the number one source of chronic mercury poisoning, far greater than any other source, including seafood?
+Most health professionals are aware that certain seafood is a source of mercury.
+But did you know that mercury amalgam fillings are the number one source of mercury exposure, far greater than any other source, including seafood and the environment?
 If you’ve been under the illusion that mercury amalgam fillings don’t pose a health hazard, you'll see it in a far different light when you read my book, The Poison in Your Teeth: Mercury Amalgam (Silver) Fillings . . .
 Hazardous to Your Health.
 As you’ll discover, there is a simple, inexpensive, and objective fecal metals test that will alleviate any skepticism you or a patient may have.

 The symptoms of chronic mercury poisoning are many and the health problems mercury can directly, or indirectly, cause, contribute to or make worse is extensive.
-To review them, go to www.dentalwellness4u.com/layperson/symptoms.html.
+You can review them in my book or go to https://mercurysafeandmercuryfree.com/layperson/symptoms

 Silver Amalgam Fillings: A Major Source of Chronic Mercury Poisoning

-In my opinion, the most damaging oral health issue that affects overall health is the chronic mercury poisoning that results from the release of mercury vapor from amalgam (silver) fillings.
-If you are unfamiliar, or unsure of its effect on overall health, my book explains how these toxic fillings affect the health and well being of everyone who has them or has been exposed to the mercury released by them, especially the fetus, nursing baby, and young child.
-It will also explain how devastating mercury is to the immune system and how the secondary (indirect) effects of chronic mercury poisoning on the immune system can, over time, be even more destructive to one’s health than its direct effects.
+In my opinion, the most damaging oral health issue that affects overall health is chronic mercury poisoning resulting from the release of mercury vapor from amalgam (silver) fillings.
+If you are unfamiliar, or unsure of mercury’s affect on overall health, my book explains how these toxic fillings damage the health and well being of everyone who has them or has been exposed to mercury released by them, especially the fetus, nursing baby, and young child.
+It also explains how devastating mercury is to the immune system and how the secondary (indirect) effects of chronic mercury poisoning on the immune system can, over time, be even more destructive to one’s health than its direct effects.

-Smoking Tooth Video: Mercury Vapor being Released from Amalgam Fillings
+Video Proving Mercury Vapor is Released from Amalgam Fillings

 Gum Disease: A Serious Infection of the Body

-Are you aware that dental disease can have a serious effect on overall health?
+Are you aware that gum disease can have a serious affect on overall health?
 The long held belief that gum disease is a localized, minor disease of the teeth and gums has not withstood the test of time.
-It is a serious disease of the body.
-It may originate in the gums and teeth, but left unchecked, the destruction it can cause is definitely not restricted to the mouth.
-An increasing body of evidence now shows that gum disease can increase the risk of:
+It is actually a serious disease of the body.
+It may originate in the mouth, but left unchecked, the destruction it can cause is definitely not restricted to it.
+An increasing body of scientific evidence now proves that gum disease can increase the risk of:

 Gum disease can also make it more difficult to control diabetes and is now considered a factor in osteoporosis.
 It can also severely stress the immune system, lowering the body's resistance to other diseases and can actually reduce life expectancy